 My experience as an Assistant County Attorney has given me the tools and experience to be a steady hand through what can be a difficult process.
 For me, the primary objective is that I want my clients to see the light at the end of the tunnel and have a guide along the way.
 I want to make them feel comfortable and trust me, knowing that I have the skills and the resources to bring the best possible resolution to their case.

 I worked as Assistant County Attorney in the office of the Fayette County Attorney in the division of child support from April 2013 until July 2016.
 I worked in the circuit court division, where I handled two divisions of Fayette family court and carried a weekly docket of about 80 cases.
 The majority of my time was spent prosecuting men and women who do not pay their child support and pursuing enforcement of existing orders, while another important part was handling all the ancillary aspects of child support cases, such as establishing orders for child support, modification of orders, registration of out of state orders in Kentucky so they could be enforced here, and more.

-In April 2017, I joined the board of Girl Scouts of America, Kentucky’s Wilderness Road Council.
+In April 2017, I joined the board of Girl Scouts of America, Kentucky’s Wilderness Road Council and am now serving as Secretary.
 The Girl Scouts taught me so much about leadership and empowerment in my childhood, I'm thrilled to be able to support this group.

 I volunteer every year at the Grandparents As Parents Conference (along with about 10 other local family law attorneys) to give free consultations to the attendees with legal questions about custody, adoption, legal process and implications of raising their grandchildren.